Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 For one deal characterized by particularly arduous, grueling negotiations, we designed a 3-D piece showing Sisyphus pushing uphill a giant rock—bearing the opposing party’s logo.

-The deal toy designed for The Blackstone Group shown here is a great example.
-The turtle was inspired by both the pace and duration of transaction (the cane and spectacles, on the other hand, relate to the nature of the business: assisted-living facilities).
+The deal toy for The Blackstone Group on the right is a great example.
+The turtle refers to both the pace and duration of transaction (the cane and spectacles, on the other hand, relate to the nature of the business: assisted-living facilities).